• Category:

 1. Schedule furnace/boiler maintenance once a year

-A broken furnace or boiler can leave you without heat when you need it most.
-Even worse, malfunctioning heating systems can be dangerous.
-Dirty furnaces can spew mold and allergens into your living space.
-Carbon monoxide fumes can be a silent killer.
-And a gas leak can cause an explosion.
+A broken furnace or boiler can leave you in the cold.
+And worse, it can be dangerous, spewing microbes and allergens into your home.
+Carbon monoxide fumes are deadly, and a gas leak can cause an explosion.

 2. Install smart thermostats